 Simon Akam is a British writer.
 Born in Cambridge, England, he held a Gap Year Commission in the British Army before reading English Literature at Oxford University.
 He later won a Fulbright scholarship to study at Columbia Journalism School.

 Alongside his book work Simon contributes magazine journalism for a broad range of British and American publications.
 His work has appeared in publications including The New York Times, the Guardian, GQ, Outside, Bloomberg Businessweek and the Economist.
-He also co-hosts the writing podcast Always Take Notes with Eleanor Halls.
+He also co-hosts the writing podcast Always Take Notes with Rachel Lloyd.